The Snakes of Michigan’s St. Clair River

 1. Eastern Foxsnake (Pantherophis gloydi)

-The eastern foxsnake belongs to the family Colubridae and is a species of rat snake.
-They are large nonvenomous constrictors that are native to western Ontario and the eastern Great Lakes region of the USA.
-Their massive bodies have a yellow or gray background with dark brown spots along their backs.
-Additionally, there are smaller spots running along the sides of their bodies.
-Lastly, they have light yellow and black bellies.
+The eastern foxsnake is a species of rat snake.
+They are large, diurnal (active during the day), nonvenomous constrictors that are native to southwestern Ontario and the eastern Great Lakes region.
+Their large bodies have yellow or grey skin with dark brown spots along their backs.
+They also have smaller spots running along the sides of their bodies and pale yellow and black bellies.
+These heavy-bodied snakes typically measure between 3 and 5.5 feet in length.
+Eastern foxsnakes are generally found near water and they favor grasslands near marshes, but they can also be found in open woodlands, prairies, and disturbed agricultural areas.

 Eastern Fox Snake (Pantherophis gloydi)